-6 By, among others, the above mentioned works by Glyn, Harvey, and Duménil and Levy, and the more mainstream Ducca (1997).
+By, among others, the above mentioned works by Glyn, Harvey, and Duménil and Levy, and the more mainstream Ducca, 1997.

 Figure 2 presents the data from a different point of view to reinforce the same claim.
 Here we look at the rate of accumulation as a fraction of the after-tax rate of profit as an indication of how much of that profit is being directed toward accumulation.
-Again the graph gives a visual impression of a change of regimes between the earlier period which from this graph one could consider to have ended in 1979, 1980 or 1981, and the later period.
-The fraction of the profits that are redirected toward accumulation appears to be lower in the neoliberal period than in the previous period.
+Again the graph gives a visual impression of a change of regimes between the earlier period - which from this graph one could consider to have ended in 1979, 1980 or 1981 - and the later period.
+The fraction of the profits that is redirected toward accumulation appears to be lower in the neoliberal period than in the previous period.
 A simple average of this ratio in the earlier and later period supports the visual impression.
-The average for 1948 - 1979 is .61, while the average for 1980 - 2007 is 43.
-Again our claim is that under neoliberalism a lower percent of profits were directed back into productive investment.
-Instead they were entering circuits of finance.
+The average for 1948-1979 is 0.61, while the average for 1980-2007 is 0.43.8 Again, our claim is that under neoliberalism a smaller percentage of profits was directed back into productive investment.
+Instead those profits were entering circuits of finance.

-Figure 2: The Rate of Capital Accumulation as a Fraction of the After-tax Profit Rate
+Figure 2: The Rate of Capital Accumulation as a Fraction of the After-Tax Profit Rate, 1948-2007